 I’ve been working and playing hard offline this weekend.
 I will return next week to post more on Tony Grafton’s call to arms, as promised.

-57 Responses to “Sadly, no surprises: young, mentally ill man murders 6 and injures 14”
+58 thoughts on “Sadly, no surprises: young, mentally ill man murders 6 and injures 14”

 I didn’t see any insults in that post, at least no ad hominems.

 I find the accusation that I “slander[ed] the innocent” insulting, especially when I was writing about someone apparently quite guilty of mass murder.